redox-os/website/content/faq.en.md

 ### Current status

-Redox is a alpha/beta quality software, because we implement new features and fix bugs at the same time.
+Redox is a alpha/beta quality software, because we implement new features while fix the bugs.

 The version 1.0 will be released once all system APIs are considered stable.